WHAT’S A BIKE DISCO?

 • Pre-rides route at least a week beforehand

-• Party Kaboose: rides at back of the line making sure no one is dropped
+• Party Caboose: rides at back of the line making sure no one is dropped

 • Cheers on slower riders and communicates if things need to slow down